 Shade available in and out of the water

 There is no camping at Deep Rock.
-If you are visiting Melbourne, you can try
+If you are visiting Melbourne and want to stay near this swim,

 Nearby attractions: Dights Falls